Origin of circular and triangular pores in electron-irradiated hexagonal boron nitride

 To calculate the rate of pore growth, each image from the stack was analyzed.
 Pores smaller than 0.5~nm$^2$, containing foreign atoms or merging during the measurement, were excluded from the analysis.
-The area of all pores included in the analysis was calculated and added together as pore area per image.
-The pores in the images were defined using a threshold, where the dark pixels were contoured to get all the pixels in one pore.
-The nm/pixel values of the images were calibrated based on the Fast Fourier Transform (FFT)~\cite{jacob_fourier_scale_calibration}, which were then multiplied by the number of pixels in each pore to get their area.
+The area of all included pores was calculated and summed to obtain the pore area per image.
+The pores in the images were defined using a threshold, with dark pixels contoured to obtain all pixels in a single pore.
+The nm/pixel values of the images were calibrated based on the Fast Fourier Transform (FFT)~\cite{jacob_fourier_scale_calibration} and the lattice constant of hBN, which were then multiplied by the number of pixels in each pore to get their area.
 Jupyter notebooks were used to analyze the data, and have been made available with the original data~\cite{javed2024}.